-- Rocket.net hosting comfortably beats SiteGround in all five performance tests (TTFB, Uptime, Load testing, Core Web Vitals, and global TTFB)
+• Rocket.net hosting comfortably beats SiteGround in all performance tests.

-- SiteGround allows unlimited site hosting but Rocket offers doesn't offer it.
+• SiteGround allows unlimited site hosting, but Rocket offers doesn’t offer.

 Rocket.net Vs SiteGround